ayanim/evo/Readme.md

 ## Modularity

 Evolution employs the concept of modularity via "Packages".
 A package is simply a directory structure which is familiar to Evolution.
-Each page may contain the following:
+Each package may contain the following:

+  * Views
   * Specs
+  * Workers
   * Routes
   * Public Files
-  * Assiting Libraries
+  * Assisting Libraries

 Local packages (in your app) have the ability to override core functionality without altering core.
 This same practice may be used with themes as well,